Revolvers Are For Amateurs

 - The small, snub-nose revolver, despite its "cute/effeminate" appearance, is one of the more difficult guns to shoot well.
 While a practiced marksman can perform very well with one, the beginner will be tormented by the small sights and long, heavy trigger pull, which tends to cause the aiming hand to twitch and quiver.
 The novice should not be asked to hit anything smaller than a man's chest at more than ten feet.
 But then, that's precisely the kind of shooting that snub-nose revolver is designed for.

 - Inverted at the same time; most professionals, and trick shooters in particular, have a fondness for revolvers.
-With the proper technique, they can shoot faster with a revolver than a semi-automatic.
+With the proper technique, they can shoot faster with a revolver than a semi-automatic, because (aside from the shooter) the only limiting factor in a revolver's speed is the rotation of the cylinder.
+A semi-auto, on the other hand, has to go through the cycle of ejecting the empty casing and chambering the next round.
+While that only takes a fraction of a second, it's still enough to slow down a very skilled shooter.
 Champion shooter Jerry Miculek, for example, has such accomplishments with a revolver as 12 shots on a single target in under 3 seconds and 8 shots on 4 different targets in 1 second.

 - The most common early-game blasters in Humans vs. Zombies are revolvers, in particular the Maverick, the Strongarm, the Firefly, and the Tek 6.
 Players who avoid The Virus long enough to earn the use of heavier blasters tend to be the more-experienced.